Confess your sins

 the administration of things which are in Heaven, and have received an

-authority that God has not given to angels or archangels.
+authority which God has not given to angels or archangels.
 For it has not been

 said to them, ‘Whatsoever ye shall bind on earth shall be bound in Heaven, and